Understand what people need

 - Which databases are you using and why did you choose them?

-- How long does it take for a new team member to start developing?
+- How long does it take for a new team member to start contributing?

 Deploy in a flexible hosting environment

 Our services should be deployed on flexible infrastructure, where resources can be provisioned in real-time to meet spikes in traffic and user demand.
 Our digital services are crippled when we host them in data centers that market themselves as “cloud hosting” but require us to manage and maintain hardware directly.
 This outdated practice wastes time, weakens our disaster recovery plans, and results in significantly higher costs.

 - Resources are provisioned on demand